Monotonicity formulas in potential theory: Introduction

 \subsection{Strategy of the proof.}

 In this subsection, we present the main ideas underlying the proof of the Monotonicity-Rigidity Theorem.
-To do this, we focus for simplicity on the case $p=3$.
+To do this, we focus for simplicity on the case $\beta =2$.
 Our strategy consists of two main steps.
-The first step is the construction of a {\em cylindrical ansatz}, that is a metric $g$ conformally equivalent to the Euclidean metric $g_{\R^n}$ thorough the conformal factor $u^{\frac2{n-2}}$, namely
+The first step is the construction of a {\em cylindrical ansatz}, that is a metric $g$ conformally equivalent to the Euclidean metric $g_{\R^n}$ through the conformal factor $u^{\frac2{n-2}}$, namely

 The reason for the name is that when $u$ is rotationally symmetric, then $g$ is the cylindrical metric.
-Before proceeding, we recall that the same strategy described here is at the basis of the results of \cite{Ago_Maz_2}, where in place of the Euclidean metric and of the electrostatic potential we considered a \emph{static metric} together with the associate \emph{static potential}.
+Before proceeding, we recall that the same strategy described here is at the basis of the results of~\cite{Ago_Maz_2} and of~\cite{Bor_Maz_1,Bor_Maz_2}, where \emph{static metrics} and the associated \emph{static potentials} are considered in place of the Euclidean metric and the corresponding electrostatic potential.
 The cylindrical ansatz leads to a reformulation of problem~\eqref{eq:pb} where the new metric $g$ and the $g$-harmonic function $\ffi=-\log u$ fulfill the quasi-Einstein type equation

 Here, $M=\R^n\setminus\Om$ and $\na$ is the Levi-Civita connection of $g$.
 Before proceeding, it is worth pointing out that taking the trace of the above equation gives

 where $\RRR_g$ is the scalar curvature of the conformal metric $g$.
 Hence, $|\na \ffi|_g^2$ is expected to be constant precisely when $(M,g)$ is isometric to a round cylinder.
 Noticing that